Doxuno

 SITE CONDITIONS AND SAFETY

-Subcontractor acknowledges that it has inspected the project site or has had the opportunity to inspect the site and is familiar with the site conditions, including but not limited to access, terrain, existing structures, utilities, and environmental conditions.
-Subcontractor shall not be entitled to additional compensation based on site conditions that were known or reasonably discoverable prior to execution of this Agreement.
+Subcontractor acknowledges that it has inspected, or had the opportunity to inspect, the project site and is familiar with the site conditions; Subcontractor shall not be entitled to additional compensation for conditions that were known or reasonably discoverable before execution.
+Subcontractor shall keep the work area clean, orderly, and safe, remove debris regularly, and perform a final cleanup of all affected areas upon completion.

 COMPENSATION AND PAYMENT

-In consideration for the work performed under this Agreement, GC shall pay Subcontractor the total contract price of 285,000.00 USD ("Contract Price"), subject to adjustments for approved change orders.
+In consideration for the work, the GC shall pay Subcontractor the total contract price of $285,000.00 ("Contract Price"), subject to adjustment for approved change orders.

 Payment Schedule: Bi-weekly progress payments.
-Subcontractor shall submit biweekly payment applications to GC detailing the work completed during the billing period.
-GC shall process payment within thirty (30) days of receipt of a properly submitted payment application.
+Subcontractor shall submit payment applications detailing the work completed; the GC shall process payment within thirty (30) days of a properly submitted application.

-Retainage: GC shall withhold 10% of each progress payment as retainage.
-Retainage shall be released within thirty (30) days of final completion and acceptance of all work by GC, provided that Subcontractor has submitted all required closeout documentation, including as-built drawings, warranties, operation manuals, and lien waivers.
+Retainage: the GC shall withhold 10% of each progress payment, released within thirty (30) days of final completion and acceptance, upon submission of all required closeout documentation and lien waivers.

-GC's obligation to pay Subcontractor is contingent upon GC's receipt of corresponding payment from the Project Owner for Subcontractor's work ("pay-when-paid").
-However, if GC fails to receive payment from the Project Owner within ninety (90) days after GC's receipt of Subcontractor's payment application, GC shall make reasonable efforts to pursue payment from the Project Owner on Subcontractor's behalf.
+The GC’s obligation to pay is contingent upon the GC’s receipt of corresponding payment from the Project Owner ("pay-when-paid"); however, if the GC does not receive Owner payment within ninety (90) days of Subcontractor’s application, the GC shall make reasonable efforts to pursue payment from the Owner on Subcontractor’s behalf.

 CHANGE ORDERS